lukereding/redingPlot/README.md

 ----------------

 ###available functions:

+To find the code to generate these plots and other examples, check the help files (i.e. `?bar`).

 * **bar()** -- barplot with data jittered on top
 ![bar](https://github.com/lukereding/redingPlot/raw/master/examples/bar.png)
 * **beeStrip()** -- plot the data for each group as a histogram, draw line at the mean for each group